RyuGuardian/react-bare-bones/README.md

 ### Add source control.

-I use git: `git init`.
+I use Git: `git init`.
 Then add "node_modules" and "build" _on separate lines_ to a file called **.gitignore** in the project's root folder so they don't get tracked and unnecessarily uploaded to the repository.

 Check your status to make sure the correct files are being tracked: `git status`.